Jaded-Encoding-Thaumaturgy/JET-guide/docs/installation/quickstart.md

 # Quickstart

+!!! warning "Stub"
+    This page is a [stub][wikipedia-stubs].
+    You can help by [expanding it][contributing].

+    ??? question "How can I help?"
+        MacOS and Linux users can help by adding and verifying information on how to install the dependencies on their respective operating systems.

 These are quickstart instructions to get you started immediately.

+!!! warning
     Only follow these if you're already familiar with Python or installing packages yourself.
+    If you're new,
+    we suggest following the [standard installation guide](standard.md) instead.

 ## Pre-installation